A note on bifurcation theorems of Rabinowitz type: A finite-dimensional bifurcation theorem of Rabinowitz type

-Therefore we must have Case 1 or Case 2, that is, $u=0$ is either a strict local minimum of $f_{\lambda^\ast}$ or a strict local maximum of $f_{\lambda^\ast}$.
+Therefore we must have Case 1 or Case 2, that is, $u=0$ is either a strict local minimizer of $f_{\lambda^\ast}$ or a strict local maximizer of $f_{\lambda^\ast}$.
 By considering $-f_\lambda$ we only need to study Case 1.